Appearance

 For datasets with many overlapping points:

-- Lower feature layer opacity - See through overlapping points
+- Lower point opacity - See through overlapping points

 - Disable Auto, use smaller point size - Reduce overlap

-- Lower image layer opacity - Reduce visual noise
+- Lower image opacity - Reduce visual noise

 Presentation